 We define falling escape segments the same way.
-The same statement as in Lemma 5.16 works for falling escape segments.
+The same statement as in Lemma 5.15 works for falling escape segments.
 Since $x \notin Q$ we conclude that Q can have at most 4 escaping segments total.

 But $Q = Q+ \cup Q-$, where Q{\pm} is an arc of Q that starts at Q{k+1} and ends at Q{-k-1} .
-Since both these arcs start and end on L, and since both do not remain entirely on L, we see that each arc has at least 2 escape edges. and none of these are twinned.
+Since both these arcs start and end on L, and since both do not remain entirely on L, we see that each arc has at least 2 escape edges, and none of these are twinned.
 This means that both Q+ and Q- have exactly two escape edges.

 Now for the moment of truth: Consider Q+ .
 Since Q+ just has 2 escape edges, they both have to be either rising or falling.
-Also, since Q+ starts and ends on the same side of x, and cannot cross x (By Lemma 3.1) we see that Q+ has 2 of the same kind of escape arc on the same side of x.
+Also, since Q+ starts and ends on the same side of x, and cannot intersect x, both the escape edges for Q+ are on the same side of x.
 This is a contradiction.
-The same argument would work for Q- but we don't need to do it twice.
+The same argument would work for Q- but we don't need to make it.